 Where We Work:

 The Republic of Guinea is located in West Africa.
 The capital is Conakry.
 Guinea has a population of 12.4 million and an area of 245,860 square kilometers (94,927 miles square).
 The country is divided into four climate zones: Basse Guinee, Moyenne Guinee, Haute Guinee, and Guinee Forestiere.
 It has 8 administrative regions with a subdivision of 33 prefectures and shares its borders with neighboring countries including Guinea Bissau, Senegal, Mali, Ivory Coast, Liberia, and Sierra Leone.

 The Healthcare System in Guinea

-CHI’s work will focus especially on heart disease because cardiovascular disease (CVD) is the leading cause of death for both men and women globally.
-CVD is the largest contributor to global mortality, accounting for nearly half of the 36 million yearly noncommunicable disease deaths.
-The GBD of CDV is more prevalent in low and middle-income countries where ¾ of deaths occur.
-A heart attack has become a major public health problem in Guinea.
-Most of the people suffering from it die unfortunately due to an adequate infrastructure and training.
+CHI’s work focuses primarily on heart disease because cardiovascular disease (CVD) is the leading cause of death for both men and women globally.
+CVD is the most significant contributor to global mortality, accounting for nearly half of the 36 million yearly non-communicable disease deaths.
+The GBD of CDV is more prevalent in low and middle-income countries, where ¾ of fatalities occur.
+A heart attack has become a significant public health problem in Guinea.
+Most people suffering from it die, unfortunately, due to adequate infrastructure and training.

 Many factors are associated with the increase of death related to CVD in Guinea.
 They include:

 - Lack of access to primary healthcare (essential to detecting CVD in its preliminary stage).